 Overall the food was OK, I wouldn’t call it great.
 Service was efficient.

 – Inflight Entertainment

-I had a large screen and everything worked perfectly.
+I had a large screen for inflight entertainment and everything worked perfectly.
 The choices in terms of movies and TV were very good and I really was spoiled for choice.
 I watched Burnt, Steve Jobs and also caught up on some episodes of ‘Ballers’ which I have started watching on BA.

-The food and drinks choices could do with an upgrade – I did not feel they were business class level compared to other airlines.
+The food and drinks choices could do with an upgrade – I did not feel they were international business class standard compared to other airlines.